AXKuhta/RISC-V_Emulation/README.md

 [UserspaceEmulator series by Andreas Kling served as great inspiration](https://www.youtube.com/watch?v=NVPavP9DP-c)

 ### Missing features:
-- Some sort of actual I/O; We need to emulate at least an 8250 serial port
+- 8250 serial port still doesn't support input
-- Interrupt support is very very rudimentary
+- There's no actual MMU (as evident from the desription)
 - Some instructions are still missing